ONSdigital/dp-data-tools/load-test/cantabular/autocannon-go-2/INSTRUCTIONS.md

 ## Running load test

+Ensure you have selected the staging environment for AWS.

 The load test is then run by simply doing: `make`

+Shortly after the `make` has finished, the load tests will start running on the publishing boxes and apply load to the Cantabular publishing cluster in staging.

-This will build the autocannon.go app to run on linux, load it into  1 or more publishing boxes (as determined by `host_numbers` list in the Makefile) and cause each of these apps to start running some minutes later as determined by lines like this in the Makefile:
+The 'make' will build the autocannon.go app to run on linux, load it into  1 or more publishing boxes (as determined by `host_numbers` list in the Makefile) and cause each of these apps to start running some minutes later as determined by lines like this in the Makefile:

 ```makefile
 TZ=UTC; start_time=$(shell TZ=UTC date -v +3M '+%H:%M'); \